 Reserving tickets for VIPs / staff members

 You may wish to reserve and send tickets to your VIP guests, sponsors or perhaps your staff members.
-You may also want to reserve some tickets for some of your guests.
 All of this can be done with our Admin sales feature.
-In this article we will explain how you can use this feature to send complimentary tickets, and the different settlement types found within this feature.
+In this article we will explain how you can use Admin sales to send tickets or reservations directly to your guests.
+Jump ahead to check out:

-Admin Sales is the function within the TicketCo platform which you can use to create and distribute tickets for your guests and maybe even yourselves.
+Admin sales is the function within the TicketCo platform which you can use to create and distribute tickets for your guests and maybe even yourselves.
+You can think of this as "back of house" sales.
 This is especially useful when it comes to free tickets for sponsors, for example.

-Start off by navigating to an event you wish to create an Admin sale for, and then click Admin sales in the menu as you see below.
+Navigate to an event you wish to create an admin sale on, and then click Admin sales in the menu.

-Next up you will choose which ticket type or types you wish to include in your admin sale.
-The easiest way to do this is by changing the number of tickets you wish to add, and then clicking on the blue arrow like the picture below shows.
+Next, you will choose which ticket type or types you wish to include in your admin sale.
+The easiest way to do this is by changing the number of tickets you wish to add, and then clicking on the arrow like the picture below shows.
+Click Save to continue.

-Once you have selected the tickets and clicked Save, you will then get the option to choose which settlement type will be used.
-You will have the following options:
+You will now get the option to choose which settlement type will be used.

 By choosing Invoice, the system will not request payment for the ticket(s), but will give you the option to either deliver the ticket straight away to the customer once you have completed the sale, or to send it manually to the customer at a later stage.

 TicketCo does not generate any invoices and therefore the responsibility lies with you as an organiser to invoice the customer and settle the payment.
-This will be reported as an invoice sale and the system will report this as if you have received the money elsewhere.
-This will be displayed on the invoice you receive from us.
+This will be reported as an invoice sale, meaning that you have received the money directly and not via TicketCo.
+With Invoice selected, our provision is reduced to 1.2% rather than the current price plan.

 By choosing Cash, the customer will also receive the ticket straight away after you have completed the sale, and the TicketCo system will recognise this as money you have already received.
 This will also be clarified on the invoice you receive once you get a payment from us.